-Addressing hazard mitigation in the comprehensive plan enhances opportunities to integrate mitigation measures and to leverage multiple resources to create synergies towards SSG.
-Through this planning document, CEDS, CDBG, CIP, and other grant and local funding allocations will be reviewed for consistency with cross-cutting principles, goals, and objectives to ensure high priority management needs are effectively satisfied.
-The Governor's Authorized Representative and State Hazard Mitigation Officer have endorsed the application of the SSG Matrix to support creation and refinement of scopes of work relevant to FEMA-supported recovery and mitigation planning and implementation projects.
-The SSG Guidance and Matrix were also identified as project scoping and implementation considerations in the NMHC

-Disaster Action Plan.
-Moving forward, OPD will work with our development and redevelopment planning partners to further mainstream this guidance and support early and user-friendly planning and project scoping using best available data to help us build and rebuild smarter and safer in the face of changing environmental conditions.
+Addressing hazard mitigation in the comprehensive plan enhances opportunities to integrate mitigation measures and leverage multiple resources to create synergies towards SSG.
+This planning document will review CEDS, CDBG, CIP, and other grant and local funding allocations for consistency with cross-cutting principles, goals, and objectives to ensure high priority management needs are effectively satisfied.
+The Governor's Authorized Representative and State Hazard Mitigation Officer have endorsed the application of the SSG Matrix to support the creation and refinement of scopes of work relevant to FEMA-supported recovery and mitigation planning and implementation projects.
+The SSG Guidance and Matrix were also identified as project scoping and implementation considerations in the NMHC Disaster Action Plan.
+Moving forward, OPD will work with our development and redevelopment planning partners to further mainstream this guidance and support early.
+User-friendly planning and project scoping using the best available data to help us build and rebuild smarter and safer in the face of changing environmental conditions.